 - Excepting = excluding, leaving out

 There is no British or American spelling difference here, only correct and incorrect usage.
-In emails, academic writing, SEO content, or professional documents, choosing the right word shows clarity and credibility.
+In emails, academic writing, content, or professional documents, choosing the right word shows clarity and credibility.

 If you ever feel unsure, pause and ask yourself: Am I agreeing, or am I excluding?
 The answer will always guide you to the correct choice.